The Essential Supplies for Raising Chickens: A Comprehensive Guide.

 How often should I do a deep clean?

-The frequency of deep cleaning depends on several factors, such as the number of chickens you have, the size of the coop, and the climate in your area.
-In general, it’s recommended to do a deep clean at least once a year, and more frequently if necessary.
-If you have a smaller coop or fewer chickens, you may be able to get away with cleaning less frequently.
-However, if you have a larger coop or more birds, you may need to clean more frequently to maintain a healthy environment.
+As a general rule, it’s recommended to perform a deep clean at least once a year.
+However, this frequency can vary depending on the specific circumstances of your coop.
+For example, if you have a smaller coop or fewer chickens, you may be able to get away with cleaning less frequently.
+On the other hand, if you have a larger coop or more birds, you may need to clean more frequently to maintain a healthy environment.

 How often should I do regular cleaning?